nbonneel/network_simplex/README.md

 ## Intro

 This library solves an optimal transport problem via linear programming, using the Network Simplex algorithm.
-This code is a simplification and optimization from the Network Simplex implementation present in the [LEMON 1.3.1 library](http://lemon.cs.elte.hu/pub/doc/latest-svn/a00783.html).
+This code is a simplification and optimization of the Network Simplex implementation present in the [LEMON 1.3.1 library](http://lemon.cs.elte.hu/pub/doc/latest-svn/a00783.html).
 It performs much faster, uses less memory, and only requires 2 header files that can directly be integrated into your project.

 If you use this code for your publications, please acknowledge LEMON and cite the paper from which this code is based: